 Explore Grand Central Terminal

-From its massive celestial ceiling to its secret ‘whispering gallery’, there is no train station "terminal" like it in the world.
+From its massive celestial ceiling to its secret ‘whispering gallery’, Grand Central is one of New York's greatest landmarks.

 Nighttime is the perfect time to explore Grand Central.